KenanWood/Local-Configurations-in-Union-Closed-Families/README.md

 $\mathtt{classifyFamiliesWithVerification.py}$: This file implements the Algorithm described in the paper, along with SMT verification of the FC-detection algorithm presented in $\mathtt{cuttingPLanes.py}$.

 # Work Flow
+The prerequisite software to run these files is an installation of Gurobi Optimization, SageMath, and pySMT in python 3.

 Let $\mathcal{A}$ be a family of sets with $\bigcup \mathcal{A} = [n]$, where $[n] = \{ 1, \dots, n \}$.
 In the following example, $\mathcal{A}$ is a $\mathtt{set}$ of $\mathtt{frozenset}$ objects in python.
 To exactly determine if $\mathcal{A}$ is FC, run the method $\mathtt{exactCuttingPlanes}(\mathcal{A}, n)$ from $\mathtt{classifyFamiliesWithVerification.py}$.
 The result is the value of the predicate "$\mathcal{A}$ is an FC-family."